|Home > Seminars > VIII >|

 The most substantial item in these gatherings, if they may be taken to comprise the manuscript as first conceived, is the so-called Historia regum attributed to Symeon of Durham (no. 7).
 The name Historia Regum has gained wide currency since the nineteenth century, but it receives only limited support from the manuscript itself, being an abbreviation of a rubric which does not seem to have been copied from the exemplar used by the scribes (see below).
 This name nowhere occurs in the text proper.
 It misleads, more to the point, in as much as it suggests that the work is a coherent whole when it is itself a conglomerate of miscellaneous materials.
 It has some eight components, distinguished from each other by radical shifts of style, focus and derivation:

 The final section is mostly derived from John of Worcester’s Chronica chronicarum, but it shows increasing originality from around 1070 onwards, and its treatment of northern events strongly suggests that it has been adapted by a writer based at Durham.
 But this author makes hardly any interventions in this compilation’s earlier sections.
 Indeed, it has been strongly argued that apart from two lengthy passages concerned with the Hexham saints, Acca (s.a.
 740) and Alchmund (s.a.
 781) which were intruded when this section of Corpus 139 was copied, §§ 1–5 were first collected and revised by an earlier author, Byrthferth of Ramsey.
-This much is strongly suggested by the Latinity of these sections, since it has all the stylistic peculiarities of this late tenth-century writer; but if so, it is well to note that Byrthferth was himself gathering together and re-writing earlier materials orginating from Kent, Wessex and Northumbria.
+This much is strongly suggested by the Latinity of these sections, since they have all the stylistic peculiarities of this late tenth-century writer; but if so, it is well to note that Byrthferth was himself gathering together and re-writing earlier materials orginating from Kent, Wessex and Northumbria.

-All of this might lead one to doubt whether the contents of folios 52 to 129 are indeed a single coherent work, to infer that the eight sections represent, say, four different works on the same level, as it were, as the other units in this book; but they are clearly marked out as a text of some kind by the rubrics which appear on folios 51v and 129v:
+All of this might lead one to doubt whether the contents of folios 52 to 129 are indeed a single coherent work—to infer that the eight sections represent, say, four different works on the same level, as it were, as the other units in this book; but they are clearly marked out as a text of some kind by the rubrics which appear on folios 51v and 129v:

 The rubrics also provide evidence for the theory that the book was part of a larger campaign of book production which produced another late twelfth-century historical miscellany, that found in Cambridge, University Library, MS Ff.I.27, pp. 1–40 and 73–252 + Cambridge, Corpus Christi College, MS 66, pp. 1–114.
 This book, now dismembered, includes a copy of Symeon’s Libellus de Exordio, and the way in which Symeon is described in the rubrics to this copy of that work closely resembles the words found in Corpus 139: i.e. Incipit historia sancte et suauis memorie Simeonis monachi sancti Cuthberti Dunelmi...
 (Cambridge Ff.I.27, p.
 131).
 These parallels seem to imply that these manuscripts were produced in the same scriptorium at much the same time.
 The other book has, furthermore, an ex libris inscription in a late twelfth- or early thirteenth-century hand which shows that it was the property of the Cistercian monastery at Sawley in the West Riding of Yorkshire at that time: Liber Sancte Marie de Salleia (Corpus 66, p.
 2).
 A similar inscription, now erased but still visible under ultra-violet light, also occurs in Corpus 139.
 It seems clear that both books were at Sawley by around 1200, but it need not follow that their core components were devised and produced there.
 Sawley was a monastery of middling status and wealth, and one which had no special reason to hold Symeon in high regard.
-Another possibility is that the core elements of Corpus 139 (gatherings III–XVIII) were manufactured at Durham and then passed off to Sawley after it had become clear that they were somewhat imperfect.
+Another possibility is that the core elements of Corpus 139 (gatherings III–XVIII) were manufactured at Durham and then passed off to Sawley after it had become clear that they were far from perfect.

 The rubric on on folio 51v may also provide a clue in its chronological contradictions as to the date when this larger campaign of book production was carried out: it recognises, first of all, that ‘Symeon’s Historia’ ends in 1129 (‘almost up to the death of Henry I’), but if, as Hunter-Blair suggests, one adds 429 years and four months to the date of Bede’s death (May 735), the stated starting point, we get September 1164.
 This does not seem to make sense, but 1164 may have been a significant closing point for the makers of the book, for another item, perhaps the latest item in the book as first conceived, refers to an event which took place in that year, the death of Somerled.
 It follows that the rubricator may have regarded Symeon’s Historia as covering a certain portion of the period covered by the book as a whole—part of the period, that is, from creation to late 1164.
 That would imply that the makers of Corpus 139 in its original form were attempting to organise the book as a coherent compilation and that they were active soon after 1164.
 However, the digits .cccc(tor).xxix. might, as Derek Baker suggests, simply represent a misreading for .mc.xxix., the terminal date of the Historia Regum.
 Stronger evidence for the dating of this section is provided by the lists of abbots of York and Whitby which appear under the year 1074 in the final section of the Historia Regum.
 These lists were updated by the scribes and they refer to Clement and Richard as the present incumbents at York and Whitby respectively.
 The former reigned between 1161 and 1184, the latter between 1148 and 1175, giving a date of 1161 × 1175.
 Since the cleric mentioned in item 23 interrogates the spirit of Malcolm IV, this item must have been written after his death in 9 December 1165, making it the latest securely datable item in the manuscript and lending, perhaps, further evidence for the dating of this flurry of historical activity; but there is, unfortunately, some uncertainty as to whether this quire (no. XX) was part of Corpus 139 as first compiled.